saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 ### Update the TestNG xml File

 The first thing you will need to do is update the TestNg xml file to enable your tests to run in parallel.
-Inside of the `&lt;suite>` tag you will add three fields, `parallel="methods"` to enable you to run the methods in parallel threads, `thread-count="10`” to run 10 threads at once, and `verbose="1"` to run the lowest level of reporting.
+Inside of the `<suite>` tag you will add three fields, `parallel="methods"` to enable you to run the methods in parallel threads, `thread-count="10`” to run 10 threads at once, and `verbose="1"` to run the lowest level of reporting.
 This allows you to run up to 10 methods in your test suite at once in parallel.

 ```